Mason Marchment Game Preview: Stars vs. Blackhawks

 Marchment Season Stats Insights

-- In 33 games this season, Marchment has averaged 14:34 on the ice, while putting up a plus-minus rating of +7.
+- In 34 games this season, Marchment has a plus-minus rating of +6, while averaging 14:35 on the ice per game.

-- Marchment has netted a goal in a game nine times this season in 33 games played, including multiple goals once.
+- In nine of 34 games this season, Marchment has scored a goal, and he has one game with multiple goals.

-- Marchment has a point in 16 games this year (out of 33), including multiple points five times.
+- In 16 of 34 games this year, Marchment has registered a point, and five of those games included multiple points.

-- Marchment has an assist in 10 of 33 games this year, with multiple assists in one of them.
+- In 10 of 34 games this year, Marchment has had an assist, including one match with at least two.

-- Marchment's odds on his points over/under carry an implied probability of 51.2% that he goes over.
+- The implied probability that Marchment goes over his points prop total is 48.8%, based on the odds.

-- Marchment has an implied probability of 33.3% of going over his assist prop bet, based on the odds.
+- There is a 32.3% chance of Marchment having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.